scribu/wp-front-end-editor/readme.txt

 You can add this line to *style.css* in your theme directory:

-`.front-ed:hover, .front-ed:hover * {background-color: mycolor !important}`
+`.fee-field:hover, .fee-field:hover * {background-color: mycolor !important}`

 where *mycolor* is one of these values: [CSS colors](http://www.w3schools.com/CSS/css_colors.asp).

 = Title attributes errors =

 In some themes, links get weird title atributes.
-If this messes up your theme, just disable "The title" field.
+If this messes up your theme, just disable the "Post title" field.

 == Screenshots ==